zuozhenggh/learning-library/data-management-library/database-consolidation/zdm/logical-online/adb-provision-conditional/adb-provision-conditional.md

 10. Click __Create Autonomous Database__.

 11. Your instance will begin provisioning.
 In a few minutes, the state will turn from Provisioning to Available.
 At this point, your Autonomous Data Warehouse database is ready to use!
-Have a look at your instance's details here including its name, database version, OCPU count, and storage size.
+Have a look at your instance's details including its name, database version, OCPU count, and storage size.

     ![Database instance homepage.](./images/database-instance-provisioning.png " ")